-The problem comes from that identification with things, when we consider our possessions as an extension of our “self”.
+The problem comes from that identification with things, when we consider our possessions as an extension of our “ego”.
 In those cases, a different product is enough to create a dissonance that ends up altering our balance and generates a drive that almost forces us to continue buying to reestablish the lost balance.

 How we can escape from the Diderot Effect?